- FoodSearcher Tool

 Blueberries are native to North America and were first cultivated for sale in 1916 (USHBC, 2014).
-The United States is the world’s largest producer of blueberries (FAOSTAT, 2013).
-In 2014, a total of 667.6 million pounds of cultivated and wild blueberries were produced and utilized (NASS, 2015).
+The United States is the world’s largest producer of blueberries (FAOSTAT 2016).
+In 2016, a total of 690 million pounds of cultivated and wild blueberries were produced and utilized (NASS 2020).

-Whether cultivated, wild, fresh or frozen, blueberries are full of essential nutrients and fiber, and are high in antioxidants (ARS, 2014).
-One way to add value to either fresh or processed blueberry products is to state these health benefits on the packaging (as long as the statements are scientifically based and align with regulatory guidelines) (University of Kentucky – Extension, 2011).
+Whether cultivated, wild, fresh or frozen, blueberries are full of essential nutrients and fiber, and are high in antioxidants (ARS, 2016).
+One way to add value to either fresh or processed blueberry products is to state these health benefits on the packaging (as long as the statements are scientifically based and align with regulatory guidelines) (Blueberry Coucil, 2021).

 Prices received for fresh berries are often higher, but they are quick to perish, and therefore must be handled gently and sold quickly.
-Whether selling them wholesale or at a farm stand, one way to add value to fresh blueberries is proper postharvest handling techniques.
+Whether selling them wholesale or at a farm stand, one way to add value to fresh blueberries is proper post harvest handling techniques.
 The berries must be cooled directly after harvest.
-This lowers the field heat from the berry, lengthening the shelf life (Pennsylvania State University – Extension, 2014).
+This lowers the field heat from the berry, lengthening the shelf life (Pennsylvania State University – Extension, 2017).

 Processed blueberries don’t usually fetch the higher prices of their fresh counterparts, but they do play a role in blueberry demand.
 To add value, blueberries have been processed in almost every way imaginable (frozen, dried, syrups and purees, yogurt, juices, dietary supplements, etc.).
 Another way to add value to processed blueberries could be selling them directly to local restaurants.
-A 2013 survey funded by the USHBC and conducted by Hebert Research Inc. found that consumers perceive dishes with blueberries (fresh or processed) healthier than others, and also find them more appealing (The Packer, 2014).
+A 2013 survey funded by the USHBC and conducted by Hebert Research Inc. found that consumers perceive dishes with blueberries (fresh or processed) healthier than others, and also find them more appealing (Blueberry Council, 2021).

 At least 14 states produce blueberries.
-In 2014, the United States produced and utilized 563.2 million pounds of cultivated blueberries (highbush and rabbiteye varieties).
-Of that amount, 333.8 million pounds were sold as fresh blueberries, and 229.4 million pounds were processed.
-In total, fresh and processed cultivated blueberries were valued at $824.9 million.
+In 2021, the United States produced and utilized 660 million pounds of cultivated blueberries (highbush and rabbit eye varieties).
+Of that amount, 353.6 million pounds were sold as fresh blueberries, and 306.4 million pounds were sold processed.
+In total, fresh and processed cultivated blueberries were valued at $720.2 million.

-Michigan was the nation’s leading producer of cultivated blueberries; the state produced and utilized 99 million pounds, with a value of $123.8 million.
-The three following top producers were Washington, Georgia, and Oregon.
+In 2021 Georgia was the nation’s leading producer of cultivated blueberries; the state produced and utilized 4.15 million pounds valued at $130.4 million.
+The three following top producers were Oregon, North Carolina, and Florida.

-Maine was the leading producer of lowbush, or “wild” blueberries, producing and utilizing 104.4 million pounds.
-Fresh blueberries accounted for 600,000 pounds, and 103.8 million pounds were processed.
-In total, fresh and processed wild blueberries were valued at $63.5 million (NASS, 2015).
+In 2021 Maine was the leading producer of lowbush, or “wild” blueberries, producing and utilizing 104.9 million pounds.
+Fresh blueberries accounted for 1.05 million pounds, and 103.85 million pounds were processed.
+In total, fresh and processed wild blueberries were valued at $80.3 million.
+(NASS 2020).

-In 2014, the United States exported 79 million pounds of fresh blueberries (cultivated and wild) valued at $138 million.
-Canada was the number one buyer, by far, followed by Japan.
-Exports of U.S. frozen blueberries were almost 56 million pounds, valued at $72 million (ERS, 2015).
+In 2021, the united States exported 83.6 million pounds of fresh blueberries (cultivated and wild) valued at $134.7 million.
+Canada was the number buyer of fresh blueberries by far, followed by South Korea.
+Exports of U.S. frozen blueberries were almost 47.9 million pounds valued at $111 million.
+(ERS 2022).

 The United States is a net importer of fresh and frozen blueberries.
-In 2014, the nation imported 234.7 million pounds of fresh blueberries valued at nearly $530.5 million.
-Over 60 percent of the fresh blueberries originated from Chile, which provides fresh blueberries to U.S. markets during the winter months of mid-November through January.
-Canada provided almost 20 percent of the fresh blueberries coming into the country (ERS, 2015).
+IN 2021, the nation imported 571.3 million pounds of fresh blueberries valued at nearly $1.58 billion.
+Over 50% of the fresh blueberries came from Chile and Peru; which provides fresh blueberries to U.S. markets during the winter months of mid-November through January.
+Mexico provided almost 22% of the fresh blueberries coming into the country (ERS 2022).

 Helpful enterprise budgets for blueberries: